Expired Residence Permit in Italy After 60 Days: What to Do in 2026

 According to Article 5 of the Immigration Law (D.Lgs.
 286/1998):

-📌 Filing the application within 60 days after expiry is generally tolerated.
+📌 Filing the renewal application within 60 days after expiry is generally tolerated by the authorities.

-If renewal is requested more than 60 days after the permit expired:
+If the renewal application is filed more than 60 days after the residence permit has expired:

 The lawyer will: